This is an excellent homemade sweet hot dog relish recipe from scratch. Also offering an easy dill pickle relish recipe too.

 Place onions and crushed red peppers in a blender and chop fine.

-Store in an airtight glass container in the refrigerator before using.
+Can this sauce right away or store in an airtight glass container in the refrigerator before using.

-OLD FASHIONED DILL RELISH FROM SCRATCH
+OLD FASHIONED DILL HOT DOG RELISH RECIPE

 4 lbs small pickling cukes

 1/4 cup pickling salt

 1/2 tsp turmeric

 1 cups white vinegar